ThanaReka/WildfireAIM/README.md

 Data Customization

-Edit backend/data/data.json to add more Q&A pairs in the format:{
+Edit backend/data/data.json to add more Q&A pairs in the format:

+{
     "question": "Your question here",
-    "answer": "Your answer here with <br> for line breaks" }
+    "answer": "Your answer here with <<br>br> for line breaks" }

-Dependencies
+Dependencies:

-Flask: Backend web framework
+* Flask: Backend web framework

-Bootstrap 5.3.0: Frontend styling (loaded via CDN)
+* Bootstrap 5.3.0: Frontend styling (loaded via CDN)

-Contributing
+Contributing:

-Fork the repository.
+* Fork the repository.

-Create a new branch: git checkout -b feature-branch.
+* Create a new branch:

+> git checkout -b feature-branch.

-Make changes and commit: git commit -m "Description of changes".
+* Make changes and commit:

+> git commit -m "Description of changes".

-Push to the branch: git push origin feature-branch.
+* Push to the branch:

+> git push origin feature-branch.

-Create a pull request on GitHub.
+* Create a pull request on GitHub.

 License
 MIT License

-### For questions, contact our team:
+### For Questions, Contact Our Team:
 - [Vui Nguyen](https://github.com/vuinguyen)
 - [Reka Thanabalan](https://github.com/ThanaReka)